• Sat. Mar 29th, 2025

 Giotto’s Campanile is a separate building and is not connected to the Duomo, as many tourists think.
 Giotto’s Campanile has one of the most renowned designs in Florence.

-Giotto’s Campanile has similar exterior of Duomo.
-This amazing architectural masterpiece was built during the period of 1334 -1359.
-The author of this spectacular design as you might have guessed is famous Giotto artist.
+Giotto’s Campanile has a similar exterior to the Duomo.
+This amazing architectural masterpiece was built between 1334 and 1359.
+As you might have guessed, the author of this spectacular design is the famous Giotto artist.

-Because of the death of the authour, the building was finished by another person – Talenti.
+Because of the author’s death, the building was finished by another person – Talenti.

-There are 414 steps in the tower, which you can climb to observe beautiful views of Florence from the top.
+The tower has 414 steps, which you can climb to observe beautiful views of Florence from the top.

 Giotto Bell Tower is open: